kaby76/swigged.llvm/README.md

 Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
 The examples here were culled and derived from a variety of sources.
 The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction and little on the API itself.
 Swigged-llvm is used in another project I am writing, [Campy](http://campynet.com/), which compiles CIL into GPU code for parallel programming.
+Note, Campy uses only the 64-bit target: NVIDIA dropped the building of 32-bit targets with version 9 of the CUDA GPU Toolkit.

 # Targets